Katerina Zacharia is a Professor of Classics and Chair of Classics & Archaeology at Loyola Marymount University in Los Angeles.

 Prof. Zacharia is an experienced dramaturge and long-term producing partner on theatrical performances and workshops with the Stanford Repertory Theatre.
-She is a consultant on matters of Letters and the Arts for the Michael Cacoyannis Foundation in Athens.
-She serves as Director of Education and programmer for the Los Angeles Greek Film Festival.
+She is an experienced dramaturge and serves as Artistic Associate for the Cacoyannis Foundation in Athens.
+She served as juror (2014), programmer (2015-18), and, currently, as the Director of University Connections for the Los Angeles Greek film festival.

 University College London: Ph.D., Classics

 University College London: M.A., Classics

 Industry Expertise (4)

 2018 President's Fritz B. Burns Distinguished Teaching Award (professional)

 This award, established in 1993 and endowed by Loyola Marymount University's devoted benefactor, is bestowed on the faculty member whose dedication to teaching, research and the University Community exemplifies academic leadership.
 The recipient is nominated by his/her peers and chosen by a faculty committee.
 Professors from all colleges and schools are eligible, but the recipient's devotion to "education of the whole person," both in practice and in life, transcends a specific field of study.